hamadaabdelmohsen/skype-docs/Skype/WebSDK/lib/webcomponentsjs/CONTRIBUTING.md

 Before we can accept patches, there's a quick web form you need to fill out.

-- If you're contributing as an individual (e.g. you own the intellectual property), fill out [this form](http://code.google.com/legal/individual-cla-v1.0.html).
+- Microsoft Learn hosts all documentation for Microsoft products and technologies.If you're contributing as an individual (e.g. you own the intellectual property), fill out [this form](http://code.google.com/legal/individual-cla-v1.0.html).
 - If you're contributing under a company, fill out [this form](http://code.google.com/legal/corporate-cla-v1.0.html) instead.

 This CLA asserts that contributions are owned by you and that we can license all work under our [license](LICENSE.md).